pulumi/terraform-provider-aws/website/docs/r/inspector2_organization_configuration.html.markdown

 layout: "aws"
 page_title: "AWS: aws_inspector2_organization_configuration"
 description: |-
-  Terraform resource for managing an AWS Inspector V2 Organization Configuration.
+  Resource for managing an AWS Inspector V2 Organization Configuration.
 ---

 # Resource: aws_inspector2_organization_configuration

-Terraform resource for managing an AWS Inspector V2 Organization Configuration.
+Resource for managing an AWS Inspector V2 Organization Configuration.

 ~> **NOTE:** In order for this resource to work, the account you use must be an Inspector V2 Delegated Admin Account.